NCI Summer Curriculum in Cancer Prevention Program

 All courses are open to physicians, scientists, other health professionals, fellows, and students who have an interest in cancer prevention and control.
 A background in epidemiology, biostatistics, or cancer biology are helpful but not required.
 Preference is given to individuals with a doctoral degree, to those with relevant experience in cancer prevention and control, and those who have not previously participated in the Summer Curriculum.

-Registration to the Cancer Prevention Fellowship Program Summer Curriculum is currently CLOSED.
-If you would like to register for classes in 2018, please apply by November 2017.
+Registration to the Cancer Prevention Fellowship Program Summer Curriculum is currently OPEN.
+If you would like to register for classes in 2018, please apply beginning November 1, 2017.
+Registration does not guarantee acceptance into the program.

 THERE IS NO COST TO REGISTER OR ATTEND EITHER COURSE.
 Please see the "Funding" section below for more information.